7 Foods That Help Psoriatic Arthritis

 See More: Healthy Salmon Recipes

 Sardines are definitely a love-it-or-hate-it kind of food.
 They're a little fishier than most types of seafood, and are typically sold canned or jarred.
 But, if you like the strong and slightly funky flavor, you can get 1 gram of omega-3s (a combination of EPA and DHA) in a 3-ounce serving of sardines canned in tomato sauce.
 Not sure what to do with them?
-First, try tossing them into pasta, as in this Lemon-Garlic Sardine Fettuccine.
-Then, when you're a little more accustomed to the taste, try something like these Romaine Wedges with Sardines & Caramelized Onions for a great at-home lunch.
+Try tossing them into pasta.

 Unlike any other food on this list, oysters contain all three key types of omega-3s.
 In a 3-ounce serving, you'll get almost 1 gram of omega-3s from ALA, EPA and DHA.
 The easiest and most traditional way to eat oysters is raw, with a mignonette (vinegar-based sauce) drizzled on top.
 You can also grill oysters, or use them as your protein in a seafood stew.

 Because there's not much research into how diet may or may not affect psoriatic arthritis, the Medical Board of the National Psoriasis Foundation doesn't give any specific food or supplement recommendations.
 So, you shouldn't expect food to treat or cure your symptoms.
 Still, there's strong evidence that omega-3 fatty acids have anti-inflammatory properties, and some evidence that these fats may help manage the pain associated with psoriatic arthritis.